JohnnyMoonlight/RowEditor/README.md

   });
   ```

+  4. Call the editRow-function
+Finally call the edit row function.
+You can place it in the table as button or in any way you like it.
+  `<button onclick="rowEditor.editRow(1)">Edit</button>`

 ## Config

 The config requires a json object, which explicitely defines the rows, that are editable (all mentioned rows).